zahramaroufi75/challenge-3/README.md

 On files that support seeking, the read operation commences at the file offset, and the file offset is incremented by the number of bytes read.
 If the file offset is at or past the end of file, no bytes are read, and read() returns zero.

 If count is zero, read() may detect the errors .
 In the absence of any errors, or if read() does not check for  errors, a read() with a count of 0 returns zero and has no other effects.

+__RETURN VALUE__:  On success, the number of bytes read is returned (zero indicates end of file), and the file position is advanced by this number.
+It is not an error if this number is smaller than the number of bytes requested; this may happen for example because fewer bytes are actually available right now (maybe because we were close to end-of-file, or because we are reading from a pipe, or from a terminal), or because read() was interrupted by a signal.

+On error, -1 is returned, and errno is set to indicate the error.
+In this case, it is left unspecified whether the file position (if any) changes.

+__for write()__

+#include <unistd.h>

+ssize_t write(int _fd_ , const void _*buf_ , size_t  _count_);